-6. Safety Data from Form Actual cost Annual 1769 employee not to exidentification; ceed with scrambled social security numbers)

-7. Financial and Operations No Cost Accounting Period Statement Summary
+6. Safety Data from Form 1769 employee identification; with scrambled social security numbers) Actual cost not to ex- ceed \$2500 Annual 7.
+Financial and Operations Statement Summary No Cost Accounting Period

 Additionally, in January of each year of this Agreement, the Postal Service shall provide the Union, at its request, with electronic communication containing the information it agreed to provide it on its membership in 2019 from the following files: